Close-up of human skin texture in warm golden light

 Re-tested.

-Skin responds slowly to internal work — the skin cycle is 28 days minimum, and most changes take 2–3 cycles to be visible.
+Skin responds slowly to internal work.
+The skin cycle is 28 days minimum.
+Most changes take 2–3 cycles to show.
 I set that expectation clearly and work to a 12-week first assessment.
 Most patients see meaningful change by week 8.

 You’re probably wondering.